SpekteR71/Chess-AI/README.md

   1. Implementing transposition tables to make the AI faster.
   2. Hsving separate evaluation functions for opening, middlegame, endgame.
   3. Could explore using reinforcement learning to update piece value and position evaluation.

+  Edit: The AI's performance is rather impressive at depth 4, with the AI recognising threats pretty well.
+The true effect of alpha beta pruning can be seen in the             middlegame.
+The AI also makes book moves upto move 4 somtimes upto move 6 without having any explicit code recognising book moves.
+The AI performs rather
+        poorly in the endgame even with an equal position as it does not see enough moves ahead.